LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 It's worth mentioning before we get to deep that you should spend some time looking through your starter repository's example code in addition to this walkthrough.
 Qt requires a non-negligible amount of code to get anything interesting done.
-We've included a few examples here, as well as a discussion of some conceptual stuff, but you'll really need to spend time looking at the example code to learn what you need to learn.
+We've included a few examples here, as well as a discussion of some conceptual stuff, but you'll need to spend time looking at the example code to see how all the pieces fit together.

 ### Building Qt Projects